 My father died suddenly and unexpectedly in 2004, and as I went through the boxes of papers of his life, I realized that he had a story to be told, and since he was not able to tell it, I decided I needed to.

 I am a combat veteran’s daughter, and this story is about a veterans experiences, mostly after combat.
-My fathers story is of interest now because we as a people are once again at war, and like in wars of the past, combat veterans are now having experiences similar to those of my fathers and I feel I need to give voice to what came of it, Post Traumatic Stress Disorder, as well as where PTSD took him and my family.
+My fathers story is of interest now because we as a people are once again ending a 20 year war, and like in wars of the past, combat veterans are now having experiences similar to those of my fathers and I feel I need to give voice to what came of it, Post Traumatic Stress, as well as where PTSD took him and my family.
 I am not a psychiatrist.
-I am a daughter with over 36 years of experience watching a man with a quiet, broken heart, and I am a woman who has the perspective of one who has just looked into the deepest recesses of her fathers heart and mind, and there are some things that need to be said.
+I am a daughter with experience watching a man with a quiet, broken heart, and I am a woman who has the perspective of one who had the opportunity to look into the deepest recesses of her fathers heart and mind, and there are some things that need to be said.

 “Accepting the Ashes” expands on the following ideas to give guidance to those in pain right now.

 - It is safe to assume that anyone who has experienced combat has PTSD to some degree, whether they will admit it or not.

 - Partners and loved ones (especially women) cannot expect discussion about painful past experiences.

 - Many times, suffering people cannot express their pain and won’t seek help, especially men.